Go to our other sites

 School: Cambridge International School, Kurdistan, Iraq

-Studied: Cambridge IGCSE Biology, Chemistry, English (First Language), Mathematics and Physics and Cambridge International AS & A Level Chemistry, Advanced Mathematics and Physics.
+Cambridge International AS & A Level Chemistry, Advanced Mathematics and Physics

 I have always liked the idea of inventing new products and machines, and solving complex maths and physics problems.
 As a result, when I entered high school I chose science and maths subjects for both my Cambridge IGCSE and International AS & A Level courses as the syllabuses offered this type of challenge.
 I did very well in my exams, scoring three A* grades at Cambridge International A Level.